ni/nimi-python/docs/nidcpower/class.rst

         For new applications, use the default value of None and specify the channels in **resource name**.

-        Specifies which output channel(s) to include in a new session.
+        Specifies which channel(s) to include in a new session.
 Specify multiple channels by using a channel list or a channel range.
 A channel list is a comma (,) separated sequence of channel names (for example, 0,2 specifies channels 0 and 2).
         A channel range is a lower bound channel followed by a hyphen (-) or colon (:)